DatalinkNetworks/cuda-ngfw-webhook/README.md

 ### 2) Parse the JSON Request
-Parse the body into a custom, useful JSON object
+Parse the body into a custom, useful JSON object.
+Note that the adaptive card payload expects this action to be called "Parse NGFW Event".
 ![image](https://github.com/user-attachments/assets/de3d98ff-d170-4de6-9664-68964f625ee0)

 Content: